GwynethLlewelyn/ProjectPier-Core/README.md

+(Fork to submit pull requests — no, I'm not going to take the project over 😂)

 # Project-Pier

 **ProjectPier** is a *Free, Open-Source, PHP application* for managing tasks, projects and teams through an intuitive web interface. ( [http://www.projectpier.org](http://www.projectpier.org) )